Canadian residents can protect their student trips with travel insurance benefits

 Who is eligible for a travel insurance plan for students?

-• Any Canadian, from infant to 65 years old.
+• Any Canadian up to 69 years old.
 The plan and prices are the same, as students are treated the same as all other travellers.

 • If several students from the same family are travelling together, a family travel insurance plan may be worth considering.
-A family plan can cover 1 or 2 adults and up to 7 dependent children.
+A family plan can cover 1 or 2 adults and up to 7 dependent children, for the same price.
 Dependent children up to 21 years of age (or up to age 25 if they are full time students) can be included on the same family plan.

 How to use your travel protection coverage for student trips abroad

-2. If something goes wrong during your travels, you’ll call our 24/7 Emergency Assistance Team They can direct you to an appropriate medical facility if you are sick or injured, or assist you with rebooking if you are stuck at the airport, plus much more!
+2. If something goes wrong during your travels, you’ll call our 24/7 Emergency Assistance Team.
+They can direct you to an appropriate medical facility if you are sick or injured, or assist you with rebooking if you are stuck at the airport, and much more.
 Be sure to have your plan number handy so they can find your information easily.

 3. Stay in touch!
 As the unexpected situation develops, keep our team informed so they can continue to assist you.